OpenDataManchester/Open3P/docs/4_Data_Specification/4_1_Component_Catalogue.md

 determined by the result of determination of the default front.
 <image>

-### Measuring the thickness of a component
-provide the measurement for the thickest point

 ### Measuring the volume and weight of a component